RishabhDhanola21/Data-Management-UI/README.md

-Data Management Table App
+# Data Management Table App

 Welcome to your very own spreadsheet-like data editor — built with modern web tools like React, TypeScript, TailwindCSS, and react-table.
-Whether you're managing tasks, tracking submissions, or just playing with tabular data, this app makes it smooth, editable, and easy to use.
+Whether you're managing tasks, tracking submissions, or just working with tabular data, this app makes it smooth, editable, and easy to use.

-What You Can Do
+## Features

-Edit on the Fly
+### Edit on the Fly
-Just click any cell, type what you need, and move on.
-Edits happen inline and feel instant.
+Click any cell, make your changes, and move on.
+All edits happen inline with immediate visual feedback.

-Add Custom Columns
+### Add Custom Columns
 Need to track something new?
-You can add columns dynamically with a simple click.
+Dynamically add custom columns with a single click.

-More Rows?
-Keep Scrolling
-This app supports infinite scroll — as you scroll down, more rows appear automatically.
+### Infinite Scroll
+As you scroll, more rows are automatically loaded to ensure a seamless experience.

-Filter by Status
+### Status Filtering
-Use the footer tabs to filter and focus on orders like "In-process", "Complete", or "Blocked".
+Quickly filter data using footer tabs such as "In-process", "Complete", or "Blocked".

-Clean and Responsive Design
+### Responsive Design
-Tailwind CSS ensures everything looks clean and adjusts well across devices.

-TypeScript All the Way
-Fully type-safe with strict mode enabled, so you get fewer bugs and better IDE support.

-Under the Hood
-This project is built using:

-React 18

-TypeScript (strict mode)
+Built with Tailwind CSS for clean, mobile-friendly, and responsive layout.

+### Fully Typed with TypeScript
+Type safety throughout the app with strict mode enabled for better reliability and developer experience.

+## Tech Stack

+- **React 18**
+- **TypeScript (strict mode)**
-Vite (for fast builds and development)
+- **Vite** (for fast development and builds)

-Tailwind CSS (for utility-first styling)
+- **Tailwind CSS** (utility-first styling)

-react-table (for flexible table logic)
+- **react-table** (for advanced table features)

-ESLint + Prettier (to keep the code clean and consistent)
+- **ESLint + Prettier** (for code consistency)